daguar/pairbuntu/README.md

 to get a quick shared session up and running.

-The script helps you interactively set up two users (coder1 and coder2), configures screen for sharing, and then gives you the commands to execute.
+The script sets up two user accounts for you (coder1 and coder2), configures screen for sharing, and then gives you the commands to execute to get started with the shared terminal.

-Inspiration/lots of the commands are taken from this tutorial: http://blog.siyelo.com/remote-pair-programming-with-screen So kudos and thanks to Siyelo!
-Any errors/vulnerabilities here are my own, and no fault of theirs.

 Setup: